intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 Initializes SLM for the kernel.
 SLM size (in Bytes) needed per group has to be specified in 'slmSize'.
-Maximum SLM size per group that can be specified here is 64 KB on Gen7.
+Maximum SLM size per group that can be specified here is 64 KB.

 cm_slm_alloc
 """"""""""""